pablopunk/dot/README.md

     brew = "brew install neovim ripgrep",
     apt = "sudo apt install -y neovim ripgrep"
   },
-  check = "which nvim", -- Check if neovim is already installed link = {
+  link = {
     ["./config"] = "~/.config/nvim" -- link the whole directory or just one file, your choice }